Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 The Volognano Castle is located in the heart of the Chianti Colli Fiorentini area and is an Italian excellence in the production of young and aged wines IGT Chianti Colli Fiorentini, grappa, extra virgin olive oil and Vin Santo.

-The goal of our Specialized Master in Food and Beverage Management is to train professionals capable of generating competitive advantages, capitalizing on new technologies and using the most advanced marketing techniques to promote companies and products in the food and beverage sector.
+The goal of our Specialized Master Part Time in Food and Beverage Management is to train professionals capable of generating competitive advantages, capitalizing on new technologies and using the most advanced marketing techniques to promote companies and products in the food and beverage sector.

 Rome Business School is a member of Planeta Formación y Universidades, an international network created in 2003 by the De Agostini and group Planeta that embodies a strong commitment from both companies, university education and vocational and lifelong training.